Last night, my son and grandson joined my husband and me for dinner. I made baked ziti with eggplant.

 When I got home, I added them to the hefty stash of Black Beauty and Japanese eggplants I had harvested from my garden.
 I decided to make a day of it and cook all the eggplants at once.
 When I trimmed and peeled the skin, I was surprised to see the contrast in color of my stash of eggplants and the Italian varieties.
 Their flesh was so much whiter.
 Once roasted, I noticed the Italian eggplants were denser and maintained their shape better.
 Plus, they had the mouth-feel of artichoke hearts.
 Yum.
 Now I know why my mother would always choose Italian eggplants when we visited farmers markets; there is a difference.
 Next summer, I’m planning on growing more of the Italian varieties.

 Yield: serves 8-10 as a main course

-The ingredients list is divided into each of the cooking steps: eggplant, marinara sauce, pasta, and basil and cheese layers.
+The ingredients list is divided into each of the cooking steps: roasted eggplant, marinara sauce, pasta, and basil and cheese layers.

 3 medium to large eggplants, about 4 pounds